mishanphiri/portfolio/Doc.md

 It is the cross entropy error plus a second term; the sum of the squared weights scaled by a factor of
 ![\frac{\nu}{2N}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cfrac%7B%5Cnu%7D%7B2N%7D "\frac{\nu}{2N}").
-Half the data is sampled using a seed of 2023, and used as our training set.
+Half the data is sampled using a seed of 2023 and used as our training set.
 Since
 ![\nu](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Cnu "\nu")
-is a hyper parameter, we aim to asses how it affects out of sample error at different levels.
+is a hyperparameter, we aim to assess how it affects out-of-sample error at different levels.

 <figure>